 I can’t map user variables

 Many times this is a limitation on the tool’s detection process, where the detector is looking for a specific HTML element on your page.
 Our client side analytics.js library asynchronously loads the tool’s library or pixel onto the page.
 As such, the detection fails.

 If the script isn’t loading, check that any form of ad blocker is disabled.

 Segment lets you change these destination settings via your Segment dashboard without having to touch any code.

-You can find your Account Number by going to the Crazy Egg Setup Instructions and clicking I use Wordpress.
+You can find your Account Number by going to the Crazy Egg Setup Instructions and clicking I use Segment.
 Your account number will appear in bold.
 It should be a series of numbers, like

 Adding Crazy Egg to the integrations objectTo add Crazy Egg to the

 integrationsJSON object (for example, to filter data from a specific source), use one of the 1 valid names for this integration: